HL7/davinci-epdx/input/pagecontent/index.md

 ### FHIR Publisher

-This IG was built with Sushi and the FHIR Publisher (v1.1.98)
+This IG was built with Sushi and the FHIR Publisher (v1.3.20 or greater)

 [Next Page: Overview](Overview.html)